The mathematics subject leader is Mr Walker

 Help with any homework they find difficult.

-Help them to learn key maths facts for their age
+Help them to learn key mathematics facts for their age